 Shelling isn't only fun, it's seriously addictive, so follow these shelling tips for the best results in creating an amazing shell collection.

-1. No Live Shells! - If the shell you found has a hard cover over the opening, there's somebody home.
+1. No Live Shells! - If the shell you found has a hard cover over the opening, somebody's home.
 Not to insult your intelligence, but I've been at the beach when some people get their first lesson in ocean biology.
 Yes, real animals actually live inside seashells.
+Sanddollars and starfish are also live animals, or live shells.
 There's a hefty fine if you're caught taking live shells from the beach, not to mention the harmful impact on the environment.
 Always throw them back in!

 2. Low Tide for Beach Shelling, Incoming Tide for Snorkeling! - There's good shelling at low tide, but the incoming tide can also be great for finding shells.
 Swim out chest-deep and feel around with your toes!